This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 If you don’t believe me, check out the YouTube video of me making this cake.
 You will see it really is quick and simple.

-This cake was really well received.
+This delicious cake was really well received.
 It had a really nice crumb and it served like a dream.
 The last time I made it, I tried to get fancy and candy some lemon for garnish.

 Things were going really well but all of the sudden it started caramelizing on me.
 So they ended up darker than I had envisioned, but they smelled wonderful and were actually still quite tasty.